sukyoung/safe/paper/fse21/rebuttal.md

 a more detailed relationship between dynamic shortcuts and the shape of abstract domain in this paper, we experimentally showed that dynamic shortcuts can enhance the performance and precision of JavaScript static analysis.
-We believe that to find more detailed relationship between them is one of good future research direction.
+We believe that finding more detailed relationship between them is one of good future research direction.